In Balance Energy

 How to size a solar photovoltaic (PV) system?

-Excluding electricity that may in some properties be used for heating and cooking the Energy Saving Trust estimates that the average 3 bedroom house consumes 3,300 units of electricity (kWh) a year.
+Excluding electricity that may be used for heating and cooking, the Energy Saving Trust estimates that the average 3 bedroom house consumes 3,300 units of electricity (kWh) a year.

-If you are on mains electricity at the moment and have access to the electricity metre in the property your usage can be easily worked out through taking incoming mains/grid supply meter readings at the same time of the day in a typical week and working out the minimum, average and peak usage.
+If you are on mains electricity at the moment and have access to the electricity metre in the property, your usage can be worked out by taking incoming mains/grid supply meter readings at the same time of the day each day and working out the minimum, average and peak usage.

-In a new build, off-grid situation or a new home a useful exercise is to make a list of all the appliances that will use electricity in the property, note their wattage which will be printed on the devices and work out how often these devices are used.
+In a new build, off-grid situation or a new home a useful exercise is to make a list of all the appliances that will use electricity in the property, note their wattage which will be printed on the devices and work out how often and for how long these devices will be used.

-Once you have this information we need to work out your total usage or 'peak load' for a typical day.
-The common measurement for power usage is Watt Hours or Kilowatt Hours (kWh) i.e. how many watts you use in a hour.
+Once you have this information you can work out the total usage or 'peak load' for a typical day.
+The common measurement for power usage is Watt Hours or Kilowatt Hours (kWh) i.e. how many watts used in a hour.

 Top of page